Marsha M. Linehan: Early career

 After graduating from Loyola University, Linehan completed a doctoral internship at The Suicide Prevention and Crisis Service in Buffalo, New York between 1971 and 1972.
 During this time, Linehan served as an adjunct assistant professor at University at Buffalo, The State University of New York.
 From Buffalo, Linehan completed a postdoctoral fellowship in behavior modification at Stony Brook University.
 Linehan then returned to her alma mater, Loyola University in 1973 and served as an adjunct professor at the university until 1975.
 During this same time, Linehan also served as an assistant professor in psychology at the Catholic University of America in Washington, D.C. from 1973 to 1977 where she developed course work on suicide.
-At Catholic felt she did not fit in well with the faculty and remembering her vow of poverty she moved to a small apartment.
+At Catholic, Linehan felt she did not fit in well with the faculty and, remembering her vow of poverty, moved to a small apartment.
 To find community, she regularly rode her bike to the Newman Center.